alligatorYE/Alligator/README.md

 # Alligator
-built by alloigator in 2017
+built by alligator in 2017